Verified

 Alana Stern's experience working with the Jewish community

 I understand this because I live it every day.
-My coaching is intentionally built around the rhythms and realities of Jewish life rather than asking you to bend your life around a system that does not fit.
-When we work together, you will not have to translate strategies or wonder whether they can survive a three day Yom Tov or a busy Shabbat table.
+My coaching is built around the rhythms and realities of Jewish life.
+When we work together, you won't have to translate strategies or wonder whether they'll survive a three-day Yom Tov.
+You'll have support that truly understands all the things you juggle — and tools that respect your values and your world.

 Alana Stern's Book Recommendation Zone